-Last year challenged us to protect our health, job and financial well-being.
-Although things are looking up, life will always have bumps in the road.
+Inflation and COVID have prompted many of us to protect our health, jobs and financial well-being.
+No matter what your circumstances are, life will always have bumps in the road.
 Here are some tips to get back to basics and improve your financial picture.

 Evaluate Your Budget